doriellel/mol-thesis/README.md

 /preprocessed_data

 .txt files containing sentences extracted from abstracts of papers from ArXiv and ACL which contain certain keywords (specified in the code)

+/data

+.conllu files containing sentences from arXiv and ACL in CONLLU format, specifically including dependency and constituent information